Pinterest Pixel

 AVERAGEIFS for Multiple Criteria

-With the AVERAGEIFS function, we’re not limited to just one condition; we can calculate averages based on multiple criteria.
-The function becomes a powerhouse when we’re working with complex datasets where multiple factors must be considered simultaneously.
+The AVERAGEIFS function can calculate averages based on multiple criteria.
+The function is important when multiple factors must be considered simultaneously.

 Average Value

-Errors can be a common stumbling block when calculating averages in Excel.
-When they appear in our dataset, the AVERAGE function will return an error, rather than a useful result.
-To circumvent this issue, we can employ the IFERROR function in conjunction with AVERAGE to filter out those pesky errors.
-The syntax for this workaround looks like: =AVERAGE(IFERROR(range, "")).
+Errors can be common when calculating averages in Excel.
+When they appear in our dataset, the AVERAGE function will return an error.
+To fix this issue, we can use the IFERROR function with AVERAGE

 Average Value